-BEING A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF CAMPBELL ESTABLISHING A POSITION THAT CORPORATIONS SHOULD NOT RECEIVE THE SAME LEGAL RIGHTS AS NATURAL PERSONS DO, THAT MONEY IS NOT SPEECH AND THAT INDEPENDENT EXPENDITURES SHOULD BE REGULATED
+A RESOLUTION AUTHORIZING CITY COUNCIL OF FREMONT TO ESTABLISH A POSITION THAT CORPORATIONS SHOULD NOT RECEIVE THE SAME LEGAL RIGHTS AS NATURAL PERSONS, THAT MONEY IS NOT SPEECH, AND THAT INDEPENDENT EXPENDITURES SHOULD BE REGULATED, AND DECLARING AN EMERGENCY.

-WHEREAS, the United States Constitution and the Bill of Rights are intended to protect the rights of individual human beings also known as "natural persons"; and
+WHEREAS, the United States Constitution and the Bill of Rights are intended to protect the rights of individual human beings, also known as "natural persons"; and

-WHEREAS, corporations can and do make important contributions to our society, but the City of Campbell City Council does not consider them natural persons; and
+WHEREAS, corporations can and do make important contributions to our society, but the City Council of Fremont does not consider them natural persons; and

-WHEREAS, the right to free speech is a fundamental freedom and unalienable right and free and fair elections are essential to democracy and effective self-governance; and
+WHEREAS, the right to free speech is a fundamental freedom and inalienable right, and free and fair elections are essential to democracy and effective self-governance; and

-WHEREAS, United States Supreme Court Justice Hugo Black in a 1938 opinion stated, "I do not believe the word 'person' in the Fourteenth Amendment includes corporations"; and
+WHEREAS, United States Supreme Court Justice Hugo Black, in a 1938 opinion stated, "I do not believe the word 'person' in the Fourteenth Amendment includes corporations"; and

 WHEREAS, the United States Supreme Court held in Buckley v.
-Valeo (1976) that the appearance of corruption justified limits on contribution to candidates, but rejected other fundamental interests that the City Council of the City of Campbell finds compelling such as creating a level playing field and ensuring that all citizens, regardless of wealth, have an opportunity to have their political views heard; and
+Valeo (1976) that the appearance of corruption justified limits on contributions to candidates, but rejected other fundamental interests that the City Council of Fremont finds compelling, such as creating a level playing field and ensuring that all citizens, regardless of wealth, have an opportunity to have their political views heard; and

-WHEREAS, the United States Supreme Court in Buckley overturned limits on independent expenditures because it found that the corruption or perception of corruption rationale was only applicable to direct contributions to candidates; and,
+WHEREAS, the United States Supreme Court in Buckley overturned limits on independent expenditures because it found that the corruption, or perception of corruption, was only applicable to direct contributions to candidates; and

 WHEREAS, United States Supreme Court Justice John Paul Stevens observed in Nixon v.
-Shrink Missouri Government PAC (2000) that "money is property, it is not speech,"; and
+Shrink Missouri Government PAC (2000) that "money is property, it is not speech"; and

 WHEREAS, the United States Supreme Court recognized in Austin v.
-Michigan Chamber of Commerce (1990) the threat to a republican form of government posed by "the corrosive and distorting effects of immense aggregations of wealth that are accumulated with the help of the corporate form and that have little or no correlation to the public's support for the corporations political ideas" and upheld limits on independent expenditures by corporations; and
+Michigan Chamber of Commerce (1990) the threat to a republican form of government posed by "the corrosive and distorting effects of immense aggregations of wealth that are accumulated with the help of the corporate form and that have little or no correlation to the public's support for the corporation's political ideas" and upheld limits on independent expenditures by corporations; and